theRoboxx/betterfox-nixos/README.md

 ## Outputs

 This flake exports a few things :
-- the script used for the extraction as `packages.<system>.arkenfox-extractor`.
+- the script used for the extraction as `packages.<system>.betterfox-extractor`.
-- the home-manager module as `hmModules.arkenfox`.
+- the home-manager module as `hmModules.betterfox`.
-- a rendered documentation of each supported `user.js` version as `packages.<system>.arkenfox-v<version>-doc-static`.
+- a rendered documentation of each supported `user.js` version as `packages.<system>.betterfox-v<version>-doc-static`.
 Here version can be either a numeric one like `103_0` or `master`.

 ## Home-manager module

-To enable the module, you need to set both `programs.firefox.arkenfox.enable` to true and `programs.firefox.arkenfox.version` to the version you want to use.
+To enable the module, you need to set both `programs.firefox.betterfox.enable` to true and `programs.firefox.betterfox.version` to the version you want to use.
-Ideally the version used is the same as Firefox's, but may differ if arkenfox hasn't yet been updated, or you want to keep your previous settings with the new Firefox version.
+Ideally the version used is the same as Firefox's, but may differ if betterfox hasn't yet been updated, or you want to keep your previous settings with the new Firefox version.
 In the case the versions do not match, a warning will be displayed when generating the configuration.

-Then the settings can be set profile-by-profile using `programs.firefox.profiles.<name>.arkenfox`.
+Then the settings can be set profile-by-profile using `programs.firefox.profiles.<name>.betterfox`.
 The `user.js` file is subdivided into sections, subsections and individual settings that all have a default value, and may be commented or not.
 All this is present in the module.
 A setting can be set with `<section-number>.<subsection-number>.<setting-name>.value` and